-- Conditional logic: You can show or hide fields, and even automatically add your users to your list using smart conditional logic.
+- Conditional logic: You can show or hide fields based on your customers’ selections.
+You can even automatically add your users to your email list using smart conditional logic.

-- Tons of different addons: Unlike Jetpack, WPForms comes with all the right set of features that make it easy to accept payments on your site.
-For example, you can use Form Abandonment to unlock more leads by capturing partial entries, or Offline Forms to enable offline mode to save data offline until your user’s internet connection is restored.
+- Tons of addons: Unlike Jetpack, WPForms comes with all the features you need to easily accept payments on your site.
+For example, you can use Form Abandonment to unlock more leads by capturing partial entries.
+Or, use Offline Forms to enable offline mode to save data offline until your user’s internet connection is restored.

 You can see the full set of features of WPForms here.

-Now that you’ve activated your plugin, go to WPForms » Add New to get started with your first form.
+So once you activate the plugin, go to WPForms » Add New to start creating your first form.

-Now, specify the name of your form and choose either Donation Form or Billing / Order Form template.
-When the pre-built form loads, most of the work is already done.
-You can add, remove, and customize the fields using the drag and drop builder.
+Now, once the pre-built form loads, most of the work is already done for you.
+You can add, remove, and customize the fields using the drag-and-drop builder.

-You can now add WPForms to any post or page in WordPress.
+You can now add WPForms to any post or page in WordPress and accept payments.
 It’s pretty easy!